 Well, touring Etosha Pan is much better with a planned self-drive tour.
 It allows you enough time to get out and stretch your legs, take pictures or stop and grab something to eat.

-On the other hand, you may not be as clued up on how to track animals, so you may end up missing a great sighting or two.
+On the other hand, you may not be as knowledgeable about how to track animals, so you may miss a great sighting or two.

-Nevertheless, there are pros and cons to each.
-A guided tour may work out cheaper since it’s a once-off purchase for the whole family and certain places offer amazing discounts.
+Nevertheless, each has pros and cons.
+A guided tour may be cheaper since it’s a once-off purchase for the whole family, and certain places offer amazing discounts.

 You’ll be equipped with a trusty guide that can help with tracking and animal sightings and can answer any questions you may have.
 It also frees up everyone’s eyes, so it could be a great way to give the hubby/wife a break from driving.